ezod/aistweet/story.md

 warmup and delay times), and schedules a photo-and-tweet for the appropriate moment if the boat is soon to cross the camera axis.

-The photo itself can appear a bit different depending on a couple of factors.
+The photo can appear a bit different depending on a couple of factors.
 First, the distance to the boat and the length of the boat are used to determine the "zoom" (region of interest) of the photo, using projective geometry and the known horizontal field of view of the [camera module].
 Second, the exposure mode of the camera is normally set to "auto", but is set to "night" instead between dusk and dawn.
 This is determined using [astral], to which we feed the coordinates of the camera, the timezone at those coordinates as obtained from [timezonefinder], and the current local time using [pytz].
-The capture itself is, of course, handled by [picamera].
+The image capture is, of course, handled by [picamera].

 The tweet itself is posted using [tweepy], which interfaces with Twitter's API.